Lima City Tour

 When Becerra died in 1605 the cathedral was far from finished and took a further 40 years to complete.
 It has since been destroyed by at least two earthquakes and re-built.

 You then move on and explore the church, convent, chapels and catacombs of San Francisco.
 Built in the 17th Century, the church and convent contain valuable works of art.
-The cloisters are finished in fine tile work, the sacristy is hung with oils of great artistic value and artifacts decorated in gold leaf; it also has a large library of antique books.
+The cloisters are finished in fine tile work, the sacristy is hung with oils of great artistic value and artefacts decorated in gold leaf; it also has a large library of antique books.

 In addition, the catacombs beneath the church, and which were used as a cemetery in the 17th Century, can still be visited.